Turnpike trusts in Greater Manchester

-Turnpike trusts were bodies set up by Acts of Parliament in the United Kingdom during the 18th and 19th centuries.
+Turnpike trusts were bodies set up by acts of Parliament during the 18th and 19th centuries.
 The trusts had powers to collect road tolls for the maintenance of principal highways.
 The length of turnpike roads within what is now Greater Manchester varied considerably, from the 0.5 mi Little Lever Trust, to the 22 mi Manchester to Saltersbrook Trust.

 Turnpikes contributed significantly to England's economic development before and during the Industrial Revolution.
 Although the trusts were abolished in the late-19th century, the roads themselves broadly remain as modern routes, and some of the original toll houses and roadside milestones have survived.

 The metropolitan county of Greater Manchester was created in 1974 and so the turnpike trusts predate its existence.
 Greater Manchester lies at the conjunction of the historic county boundaries of Cheshire, Derbyshire, Lancashire and Yorkshire; many trusts operated roads which crossed those ancient county boundaries.
 The list below is divided according to historic county, with the first part of the name of each trust determining which table it appears in.